kmdouglass/kmdouglass.github.io/posts/complex-data-types-and-the-rust-ffi.rst

        }))
    }

 The first line contains an attribute called ``#[no_mangle]``.
-As defined in ``the Book``_, "Mangling is when a compiler changes the name we’ve given a function to a different name that contains more information for other parts of the compilation process to consume but is less human readable."
+As defined in `the Book`_:

+   Mangling is when a compiler changes the name we’ve given a function to a different name that contains more information for other parts of the compilation process to consume but is less human readable.

 Placing the ``#[no_mangle]`` attribute before the function definition ensures that the function name matches that of the corresponding symbol in the library.

 Next is the function definition ``pub extern "C" fn data_new() -> *mut RStruct``.
 Let's break this down into parts to understand it better: